Prepare data for MOSClip analysis

 Plots

 The tabular results can also be visualized in a plot, that helps comparing the contribution of each covariate to the significance of a module.
 This is done with plotModuleReport.
-The user must provide the MultiOmicsModules object for the pathway of interest; for this tutorial we choose to focus on the pathway “Syndecan interactions”.
+The user must provide the MultiOmicsModules object for the pathway of interest; for this tutorial, we choose to focus on the pathway “Syndecan interactions”.

 plotModuleReport(twoClassM[["Syndecan interactions"]],